fitri-hy/MWA-Electron/public/docs/getStarter.md

 ### Key Features

 - Multi-tab to open multiple WhatsApp accounts at once
+- Drag and drop tabs to change position
 - Sessions saved locally — no need to log in every time you open the app
 - Dark & ​​Light Mode
 - Bailey WhatsApp Bot Integration